Frequently Asked Questions

 What kind of variances would be needed to develop the Forest?

 The land would need to be rezoned for residential development, at an agreed-upon density.
 In addition, Drew would need to secure a variance for impervious coverage on its remaining campus.
+Shade Tree and steep slope ordinances would need to be observed.
+Wetland protection would also come into play.

 What kind of housing density has Drew proposed?